goldin2008/Note/mle.md

 当然Ridge 和lasso是有影响的
 KNN 里面非常需要normalize data，因为这个会用到距离。

-`Model selection: There are 3 widely-use classification model`
+`3.
+Model selection: There are 3 widely-use classification model`
 - Logistic regression is a linear classifier(linear combination + sigmoid function(Monotonically increasing)).
 The model output is the predicted probability of label being 1.
 It requires assumptions: each data point independent.
 No correlation between features.
 It’s fast to train and easy to interpret because of it is a parametric model.
 This is a simple, robust, low variance model compared to tree classifiers and other non-parametric classifiers.
 - Bagging method such random forest tree classifier does not need assumption to data.
 It randomly bootstrap features to parallelly train n models and take average of each model’s output.
 Random forest will result in low variance because low correlation between each tree.
 It’s relatively quick to train because each tree is independent.
 - Boosting method such as gradient boosting tree classifier does not need assumption either.
 It sequentially trains n trees, using residuals between actual y and predicted probability.
 This is a complicated, high variance, low bias model.
 Relatively slow to train because we have to wait until the first tree complete before training the second tree.
 And it requires relatively large data amount, otherwise easy to overfit.